-• The B.C. government's 2018 budget included a 30-point plan to address housing affordability issues in several areas of the province.
-The most significant changes are a new speculation tax (rising from 0.5% of assessed value in 2018 to 2% in 2019) that will apply to homeowners who do not pay income tax in the province, as well as an increase in the foreign buyer tax to 20% from 15%
+• The B.C. government introduced a 30-point plan to address housing affordability issues.
+It included a new speculation tax (2% of assessed value) on homeowners who do not pay income tax in the province and increased in the foreign buyer tax to 20% from 15%